aleksejmutic/jlox/README.md

 ##  References

 - [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom
-- **jlox.Lox language**: the language defined in the book for learning interpreter construction
+- **jlox.Lox language**: the language defined in the book for learning interpreters

 This project is actively evolving as I read the book and implement more features.
 Expecting updates to the lexer, parser, and interpreter as I progress.